 Continuation funding (funding for the second and subsequent budget periods) is contingent on: (1) availability of funds appropriated by Congress and future year budget authority; (2) progress towards meeting the objectives of the approved application; (3) submission of required reports; and (4) compliance with the terms and conditions of the award.

 G. TYPE OF APPLICATION

 DOE will accept only new applications under this FOA.
-Applications for the renewal of, or as a supplement to an existing award will not be accepted.

 Section III - ELIGIBILITY INFORMATION

 A. ELIGIBLE APPLICANTS